 - Time for students to plan for the following term

 Pre-Registration Advising Period typically takes place in October and March/April just before students are able to register for the following term.

-Sophomores (30-60 earned credits) and Juniors (60-89 earned credits) will advise primarily with a Professor in the History Department (of the student's choosing).
-During the designated weeks of pre-registration advising, faculty will have sign-up sheets posted on their office doors.
-Sign up for an appointment during this time.
-Attend your appointment prepared.
-Please bring a transcript, questions, and your advising worksheets to the appointment.
-Have a good idea of what courses you would like to take the following semester.
-Please also feel free to meet with the Humanities Advisor to discuss your General Education or other University requirements, or any other aspect of your education in the College of Humanities and Sciences.
+Come to your advising appointment prepared, have a good idea of what courses you would like to take the following semester.
+Please also feel free to discuss your General Education or other University requirements, or any other aspect of your education in the College of Humanities and Sciences.

-Students need to turn in the completed Graduation Application to the Humanities Advisor in LA 145 two weeks before the Registrar's office deadline.
-Feel free to consult with the Humanities Advisor about the specifics of the application.
+Students need to turn in the completed Graduation Application to the Humanities Advisor in LA 133C two weeks before the Registrar's office deadline.
+Feel free to consult with the History Advisor about the specifics of the application.